 Risks of Mixing Benadryl and Alcohol

-There are a large number of risks that can occur if you are mixing Benadryl and alcohol.
+There are a large number of risks that can occur if you mix Benadryl and alcohol.
 Which ones present and how severe they are can depend on many factors, like age, sex, physical shape, medical history, and more.

 In all people, mixing Benadryl and alcohol can make it much harder to control their bodies.
-This reduction in muscular coordination can be dangerous for people of all ages, but especially for the aging population.
-The complex interaction of altered and impaired motor skills, the sedative qualities of Benadryl, and dizziness can all add up to result in serious or even severe injuries in older adults and seniors.
+This reduction in muscular coordination can be dangerous for people of all ages, especially the aging population.
+The complex interaction of altered and impaired motor skills, the sedative qualities of Benadryl, and dizziness can all result in serious or even severe injuries in older adults and seniors.

 This combination of dizziness, motor function impairment, and sedation is also a prime combination for erratic and dangerous driving.
 Just as you should not operate any heavy machinery, including your vehicle, while under the influence of alcohol, the same restrictions apply to those taking Benadryl.
 The increased risks of nervous system depression lead to significant reductions in the driver’s ability to stay alert and cogent while driving.
 The NHTSA, or National Highway Traffic Safety Administration, has also determined that Benadryl impacts drivers more than alcohol.

 How to Get Help if Addicted to Mixing Drugs Like Benadryl and Alcohol

 If you or someone you know may have become addicted to mixing Benadryl and alcohol, reach out today to a local resource center.
 Not only will you be able to get more information about how mixing Benadryl and alcohol can present your body with an incredibly risky and dangerous set of conditions.
 Whether it started with alcohol addiction and taking Benadryl became more frequent or the other way around, getting professional help is always a smart choice.